Canain/webpack-ts-preact/README.md

-# Boilerplate for making Small but Modern Web Apps
+# Boilerplate for making Modern Web Apps with small script size

 Libraries/Tools used: